aya8751/product-store/README.md

 - Search for a specific product using the search bar
 - Filter products using the filter menu to find exactly what you're looking for
 - Add products to your cart with ease
-- Checkout your products when you're ready to make your purchase
 - Calculate the total price for all products in your cart
 - Remove products from your cart if you change your mind